Bombus17/Python_mini_projects/README.md

 Although I can code in other languages, I am new to Python.
 This repo contains projects developed as I extend my Python coding skills.
 Most are sourced from those listed in https://github.com/jorgegonzalez/beginner-projects.
-Have also included additional projects from other sources.
-Each project increases in level of difficulty (see the main listing for further details).
+Have also included additional projects.
+Broadly speaking, each project increases in level of difficulty (see the main listing for further details).

 * [99 Bottles](#99-Bottles)
 * [Armstrong Number](#Armstrong-Number)